addaleax/lzma-native/README.md

 `flags`       | int        |  A bitwise or of `lzma.LZMA_TELL_NO_CHECK`, `lzma.LZMA_TELL_UNSUPPORTED_CHECK`, `lzma.LZMA_TELL_ANY_CHECK`, `lzma.LZMA_CONCATENATED`
-`synchronous` | bool       |  If true, forces synchronous coding (i.e. no usage of threading) `bufsize`     | int        |  The default size for allocated buffers
+`synchronous` | bool       |  If true, forces synchronous coding (i.e. no usage of threading) `bufsize`     | int        |  The default size for allocated buffers `threads`     | int        |  Set to an integer to use liblzma’s multi-threading support.
+0 will choose the number of CPU cores.
+`blockSize`   | int        |  Maximum uncompressed size of a block in multi-threading mode `timeout`     | int        |  Timeout for a single encoding operation in multi-threading mode

 <a name="api-options-filters"></a>
 `options.filters` can, if the coder supports it, be an array of filter objects, each with the following properties: